waughsh/waughsh.github.io/_posts/2017-10-29-On-Torchtext.md

 This process is actually quite easy to mess up, especially for tokenization.
-Researchers would spend a lot time writing custom code for this, and in Tensorflow (not Keras), this process is excruiating because you would create some **preprocessing** script that handles everything before the **Batching** step, which was the recommended way in Tensorflow.
+Researchers would spend a lot of time writing custom code for this, and in Tensorflow (not Keras), this process is excruiating because you would create some **preprocessing** script that handles everything before the **Batching** step, which was the recommended way in Tensorflow.